Peer Support & Community

 State & National Resources

-Access to local and nationwide programs, services, and benefits that support veterans with spinal cord injury or disease
+Access to local and national programs, services, and benefits that support veterans with spinal cord injuries and disorders

-Regular updates to keep members informed about benefits, events, advocacy efforts, and chapter news
+Regular updates to keep members informed about benefits, advocacy efforts and chapter news